matching wooden flooring

-Whether you’ve just recently moved into your new home and some old flooring needs replacing, or you’ve lived in the same house for years and just want to add more hardwood in with the current wood floor as part of your renovating project, it certainly is a challenging task matching an existing hardwood floor with a new one.
+Whether you’ve just recently moved into your new home and some old flooring needs replacing, or you’ve lived in the same house for years and just want to add more hardwood in with the current wood floor as part of your renovating project, it certainly is a challenging task matching new wooden flooring with existing floor.

-To achieve an appearance that hides the addition well, we will share with you some useful thoughts and hints in the hope of helping you choose the closest match to your existing wooden floor.
+To achieve an appearance that matches / compliments your beloved existing wooden floor, we will share with you some useful thoughts and hints in the hope of helping you choose the closest match to your existing wooden floor.

 Colour – The colour of the floor will depend on its age, its timber and what the timber was treated with.

 Grade – This is how many knots and natural features can be found in the timber.
 For example rustic grade will have more knots and character whereas Prime grade will have very few knots and far less character.

 Dimensions – This is the width, length and thickness of the boards.
 Often people take into account the width and overlook the length when choosing their floor.
 A random length floor will look noticeably different to a floor made up of long lengths.

 T&G Profile – This stands for tongue and groove which is the profile that slots each board together.
 If the new floor has to join with the old then it makes the job simpler if the T&G’s are compatible.